How To Use Massage Gun Attachments

 How to Use:

-Move along the entire chest muscle at a moderate pace for 30 seconds to activate the muscles.
-To promote recovery and relaxation, slowly move along the chest muscle for 2 minutes.
+To activate the muscles, move along the entire chest muscle at a moderate pace for 30 seconds.
+Slowly move along the chest muscle for 2 minutes to promote recovery and relaxation.
 For best results, use a lower speed and light to moderate pressure.

 Best Suited Attachment:

-Ball and Flat attachment for general massage, bullet head for deep tissue
+Ball and Flat attachments for general massage, bullet head for deep tissue

 For Theragun: